cromachina/docs/SAI2-in-linux.md

 ### The pen cursor is STILL offset by a fixed distance, but only when SAI is fullscreen:
 Again, it's caused by your window system.
 SAI's window geometry gets messed up when you hit the fullscreen button.
 - Solution: Make SAI windowed and stretch its frame to the extents of your screen.

 ---
+### Restarting your desktop environment makes SAI crash:
+Like if you run `plasmashell --replace`, for example.
+- Solution: Save your work and close SAI before restarting your desktop environment.

+---
 ## Trapdoor